-U.S. carriers partner with FCC to create stolen phone database to fight theftAlex Wagner - Deputy Managing Editor, News Desk
+U.S. carriers partner with FCC to create stolen phone database to fight theftAlex Wagner - Editorial Director of News and Content

 Big news for the U.S. mobile market has emerged, as AT&T, Sprint, T-Mobile and Verizon have agreed to partner with the FCC to create a database of stolen phones in an attempt to fight the theft of devices.
 The list of phones will track phones that are designated as lost or stolen using serial numbers associated with the handsets and will block both voice and data services, which will make them less valuable to thieves that may try to resell them.